GLOBAL MARKETS-Stocks, dollar slide as U.S. impasse frays nerves

 “Now that it’s entering its second week, investors are growing a bit more edgy and that’s being played out in weaker world stocks and the dollar staying on the defensive.”

-Stocks on Wall Street accelerated their decline just before the market closed, as did a measure of global equities.

-MSCI’s all-country world index, which tracks stock performance in 45 countries, was down 0.67 percent.
+MSCI’s all-country world stock index, which tracks equity performance in 45 countries, was down 0.49 percent.

 European stocks drifted lower in thin trading as the U.S. budget impasse dragged on, pushing the FTSEurofirst 300 index of top regional shares down 0.21 percent to 1,241.09, its lowest close in four weeks.